JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 ```

 As you can see, `data` takes any `DataFrame` and returns a `Layer` type.
-You can see that we do not have any any mapping, visual, or statistical transformations information.
+You can see that we do not have any mapping, visual, or statistical transformations information yet.
-That will need to be specified in different layer types with different functions.
+That will need to be specified in different layer type with different functions.

 > **_NOTE:_**
 > `data` layers can use any [`Tables.jl`](https://github.com/JuliaData/Tables.jl/blob/main/INTEGRATIONS.md) data format,
-> which `DataFrame` and `NamedTuples` are included.
+> including `DataFrames` and `NamedTuples`.

-Let's see how to encode mapping information in a **mapping layer** with the `mapping` function.
+Let's see how to encode data information in a **mapping layer** with the `mapping` function.
-This functions has the following signature:
+This function has the following signature:

 ```julia
 mapping(